-Liquidity and funding risk is limited in individual banks and at group level especially by the fact that we primarily issue instalment loans which feature monthly repayments and are financed largely by local deposits.
+Liquidity and funding risk is limited in individual banks and at group level especially by the fact that we primarily issue instalment loans which feature monthly repayments and are financed largely by deposits.
 The financial crisis has shown that our customer deposits are a stable and reliable source of funding.
-As of end-December 2014 the largest funding source was customer deposits with EUR 3,992 million.
-International financial institutions are the second-largest source of funding, accounting for EUR 544 million.
+As of end-December 2015 the largest funding source was customer deposits with EUR 3,793 million (2014: EUR 3,993 million).
+International financial institutions are the second-largest source of funding, accounting for EUR 509 million (2014: EUR 544 million).

-We measure our liquidity risk using a liquidity gap analysis, among other instruments, and limit the risk based on the liquidity indicator defined by the German Liquidity Regulation (Liquiditätsverordnung - LiqV), which requires institutions to hold sufficient liquidity for the next 30 days.
-For deposits without contractual maturities we apply liability outflow assumptions that are more conservative than necessary according to LiqV, in order to reflect the more volatile environment in our countries of operation.
-In addition, early warning indicators are defined and are monitored using reporting triggers.
-A key indicator is the highly liquid assets (HLA) indicator, which ensures that the banks hold sufficient highly liquid assets at all times to be able to pay out at least 20% of all customer deposits.
+We measure our liquidity risk (risk of insolvency) using a liquidity gap analysis, among other instruments, limiting this risk based on the liquidity indicator defined by the German Liquidity Regulation and in accordance with the minimum liquidity ratio stipulated by CRR (Liquidity Coverage Ratio, LCR).
+The liquidity indicator measures whether institutions have sufficient liquidity for the expected inflows and outflows of funds in the next 30 days.
+For deposits without contractual maturities we assume an outflow rate of 15%, which is significantly more conservative than the figure applied in the German Liquidity Regulation.

+In addition, early warning indicators are defined and monitored.
+A key indicator is the highly liquid assets (HLA) indicator, which ensures that the banks hold sufficient highly liquid assets at all times to be able to pay out at least 15% of all customer deposits.